h12w/gspec/DESIGN.md

     - Common test logic can be shared easily, including common setup/teardown and table-driven test.
 * Test composition
-    - Extensible expectation (assertion) helpers.
+    - Extensible expectation helpers.
 * Test execution
     - All gotest features should still be supported.
 * Test report
     - Extensible test reporters that provide informative and helpful error messages.
+    - Handle panics and timeout gracefully.
 * GSpec should be reliable itself.
     - minimal and modular design.
     - 100% test coverage.